Healthcare Compliance Management Software: An Operator’s Field Guide to Survey-Ready Systems

 • Incident and grievance management with routing, timelines, and root cause analysis tied to CAPAs

-• Provider credentialing including primary source verification (PSV), re-credentialing cycles, and CAQH ProView integration aligned to NCQA standards
+• Provider credentialing including primary source verification, re-credentialing cycles, and CAQH ProView integration aligned to NCQA standards

 • Environment of care rounds, life safety, and equipment logs